ronikirla/rescue/README.md

 # Pokemon Mystery Dungeon Rescue Team: DX Password Tool

 ## Simplified codes
 This fork of the password generator is optimized to generate as easy to type codes as possible.
+This is accomplished by stabilizing the cipher and filling irrelevant data fields with bytes that turn into consecutive repeated characters in the end result.
+Currently, an active deployment can be found [here](https://ronikirla.github.io/rtdx-passwords/).
 Original contents of readme are below.

 ## Development